puppetlabs/puppetconf-partner-demo-env/README.md

 If you do intend to extend this environment with your own demo components (VMs and roles), it's recommend that you keep the changes in version control.
 Therefor, a basic understanding of git is recommended.

+#### System Requirements

+Any workstation that will run this environment needs the following:

+* Multi-core, modern CPU
+* At least 4GB of free RAM.
+8GB recommended
+* At least 3GB of free disk space.

 ## Quick Start